Boys: if you ever needed a reason to sleep - this is it....

 Testosterone has its own ‘circadian rhythm’.
-It peaks during sleep and then lowers through the day beginning to rise again with the onset of sleep (3).
+What does that mean?
+It means it has its own regular rhythm.
+When it comes to Cortisol: theoretically it should peak during sleep and then lower through the day beginning to rise again with the onset of sleep (3).
 Research is also suggesting that sleep does have an impact on testosterone levels.
 In fact ‘a recent study has shown that restriction of sleep time to 4.5hrs was associated with a lower morning testosterone level’.
 Testosterone levels have also been shown to reduce with increased awake time.
 In fact, restricting sleep for eight nights to 5hrs (between the hours of 00:30-05:30) a night reduced testosterone levels by 10-15%.
 (3)

 How does this link to fertility?

 Well we know that too little testosterone is going to give us issues with sperm production and one study in rats demonstrates this quite clearly with a significant fall in sperm motility and testosterone in sleep deprived rats.
 (4)